How to Build Trust in Your Team (Even When You’re Remote)

 Remote teams rely heavily on communication, so clarity and consistency are key.

-• Set clear expectations: Share project goals, deadlines, and responsibilities.
+• Set clear expectations: Share project goals, deadlines, and who’s doing what.

 • Be open about challenges: Own up to mistakes and encourage your team to do the same.

-• Use various channels wisely: Video calls for connection, chat for quick updates, and project management tools for accountability.
+• Use different channels wisely: Video calls for connection, chat for quick updates, and project management tools for accountability.

-• Transparent communication helps reduce uncertainty, which is one of the biggest barriers to trust.
+• Transparent communication cuts down uncertainty, which is one of the biggest trust busters.

 2. Make Time for Personal Connection